Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Proximal Screening and Decomposition

 \end{theorem}

 Theorem 2 allows for solving \eqref{eq:proximalupdate} in parallel.
 The extent of parallelism depends on the number of the connected components and their sizes.
-In practice, we solve the problem for a regularization path (with warm starts) along with active-set updates (discussed in Section \ref{section:screening}).
+In practice, we solve the problem for a regularization path with warm starts\footnote{A regularization path is the sequence of solutions obtained by solving \eqref{eq:relaxation} for a sequence of $\lambda_1$'s and $\lambda_2$'s.
+The solution of the current $\lambda_1, \lambda_2$ is used as a warm start (initial solution) when solving for the next $\lambda_1, \lambda_2$ in the sequence.}, along with active-set updates (discussed in Section \ref{section:screening}).
 These can significantly reduce the sizes of the connected components.
 Indeed, our experiments on real high-dimensional datasets (with $p \sim 5000$), indicate that the maximum number of vertices and edges in each connected component is in the order of hundreds to few thousands (for all solutions in the path)---see the supplementary for details.
 The majority of the connected components are typically isolated (i.e., composed of a single vertex), so their corresponding optimization problems can be solved by a simple soft thresholding operation.
 However, we note that, in the absence of warm starts, the number of edges can grow into hundreds of thousands for the same datasets.